strategiccoach/salesforce_referrals/README.md

 Copy the views from lib/salesforce_referral_mailer to app/vews

-Switch the processing of user data to SalesforceReferral.new(params)
+Switch the processing of user data to SalesforceReferrals.new(params)

 ## Website referral form